Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 5 steps of decision-making

 1. Identify your goal.
-This may sound like a no-brainer for personal goals, but for setting achievable business goals, the more stakeholders involved, the more likely your goals will be misaligned.
+This may sound like a no-brainer for personal goals, but it’s also critical when setting achievable business goals.
+The more stakeholders involved in the outcome, the more likely your goals will be misaligned.
+Therefore, goal clarity is crucial.

 3. Evaluate your options.
-At this point, decision-makers must weigh the evidence.
+During this step, decision-makers must carefully weigh all the evidence they’ve collected.

 5. Evaluate your decision.
-This includes both short-term and long-term evaluations.
+Gauge your decision’s success with both short-term and long-term evaluations.

 Did You Know?Did you know

-According to the PwC Global Culture survey, a company culture where decisions are made collaboratively can improve the employee retention rate.
+According to PwC’s Global Workforce Hopes and Fears Survey, a company culture where decisions are made collaboratively can improve the employee retention rate.

 Decision-making tools and techniques

-• Decision matrix: A decision matrix helps you evaluate all of your options.
+• Decision matrix: A decision matrix helps you evaluate all your options.
 When using the matrix, create a table with all the choices in the first column and all the factors that affect the decision in the first row.
-Next, score each option to decipher which factors are of more importance.
+Next, score each option to decipher which factors are more important.
 A final score is then tallied to reveal the best pick.

-• Pros and cons list: Decision-makers use a T-chart – or pros and cons list – to weigh the benefits and disadvantages of the options.
-It ensures that all positives and negatives are considered when making a decision.
+• Pros-and-cons list: Many decision-makers use a T-chart – or pros-and-cons list – to weigh the benefits and disadvantages of all options.
+This list ensures that you consider all positive and negative outcomes when making a decision.

-• Decision tree: A decision tree is a graph or model that contemplates each option and its outcomes.
-This technique also conducts statistical analyses.
+• Decision tree: A decision tolree is a graph or model that contemplates each option and its outcomes.
+This technique is also helpful for conducting statistical analyses.

 • Multiple voices: Multivoting is used when multiple people are involved in making a decision.
-It helps whittle down an extensive list of options to a smaller group until the final decision is revealed.
+This technique helps whittle down an extensive list of options to a smaller group until the final decision is revealed.

-• Pareto analysis: A Pareto analysis technique is useful when many decisions need to be made.
-This helps prioritize which ones should be made first by determining which decisions will have the most significant impact.
+• Pareto analysis: A Pareto analysis technique is helpful when making many decisions.
+This tool helps prioritize which decisions should be made first by determining which will have the most significant impact.

 • Cost-benefit analysis: This technique is used when weighing the financial ramifications of each possible alternative to determine what makes the most sense from an economic perspective.